 1. Slip and Fall Injuries

-There are many dangers in a hospital that can make a healthcare worker trip, slip, or fall.
+Many dangers in a hospital can make a healthcare worker trip, slip, or fall.
 Spilled liquids, patient bodily fluids, or leaking IV fluids and mop water residue could create a slippery walking surface, just like damaged flooring in hallways and patient rooms.
 Loose cords, wires, medical tubing, and hoses can also contribute to a fall, resulting in fractures, broken bones, concussions, and muscle tears.

 2. Illness Exposure